velocitynetworkfoundation/sample-vendor/README.md

 # Sample Vendor

-Is an example implementation for a Credential Agent for Luther, using fastify v3.
+Is an example implementation of a Vendor Gateway API for a Credential Agent that for the Luther release, using fastify v3.

 ## Getting started
 1. Update the secretes in the .env file